-THE QUARTERLY NEWSPAPER OF THE ALASKA NATIVE TRIBAL HEALTH CONSORTIUM OCTOBER - DECEMBER 2017 Eek residents say goodbye to the honey bucket with new water service
+THE QUARTERLY NEWSPAPER OF THE ALASKA NATIVE TRIBAL HEALTH CONSORTIUM

+OCTOBER - DECEMBER 2017

+Eek residents say goodbye to the honey bucket with new water service

 "I grabbed my water pitcher to get water from the barrel, turned to the barrel, and it was gone.
 Then I remembered I had running water.
 And I also threw away my honey bucket!"

-This was Eek resident Micha Heakin's reaction to having running water in his home after service was turned on for the first 27 homes in the southwest Alaska community this summer.
+This was Eek resident Micha Heakin's reaction to having running water in his home after service was turned on for the first twenty-seven home in the Southwest Alaska community this summer.

 Getting to this stage was a multi-year and multi-agency coordinated effort by Alaska Native Tribal Health Consortium's Environmental Health and Engineering staff.

-"For communities like Eek, with large scale, whole community sanitation utility systems needs, it will always take more time and more resources," said Kurt Sauers, ANTHC Project Manager.
+"For communities like Eek, that are large scale, whole community utility systems, it will always take more time and more resources," said Kurt Sauer, ANTHC Project Manager.
 "But providing first-time water services for families is the reason we keep doing the work we do."

-To turn on the water service, final project steps included inhome construction and interior plumbing, a new community water distribution and low-pressure sewer collection systems that
+The final projects steps this summer to turn on water service included in-home construction, a new community water distribu-

 See Page 2, Eek

-Stay healthy during flu season 5

-Research Q&A 8

-Adding traditional foods to your diet 9

-Safe winter travel tips 10

-The facts about immunizations 10

-MyHealth: Online connection to wellness 1

-Save on in-home energy this winter 1

-Why do I need health insurance?
-12
+KHFDB jz zvjbzCV 56

+fkgfsksg

+KHFDB jz zvjbzCV

+fkgfsksg

+KHFDB jz zvjbzCV 56

+fkgfsksg

+KHFDB jz zvjbzCV

+fkgfsksg

-Eek Continued from page 1 will be constructed by ANTHC with community workers and State and federal funding partners.
-This project has been in development since 2005 and gone through many phases.
-Prior to the current project phase, a new sewage lagoon was built and a new water intake into the Eek River was installed.
-Previous additions also include a new circulation building and a back-up generator building adjacent to the existing water treatment plant and washeteria.
+EekContinued from page 1

+tion and low-pressure sewer collection system construction project by AN-THC with our community and funding partners

+This project has been in development since 2005.
+The last 12 years through many phases.
+Prior to the current project phase, a new sewer lagoon was built and a new water intake into the Eek River was installed.
+Previous additions also include a new circulation building and generator building adjacent to the existing water treatment plant and washeteria.

 There are 104 homes in Eek.
-Construction crews turned water on in the first home on July 10 and since then, they have connected more than 40 homes.
-For Eek residents like Heakin and his family, this means that all of the water for their daily needs - drinking, cooking, hand washing, teeth brushing, bathing - will no longer need to be packed up from the river, ice harvested in the winter or collected from the local watering point.
+Construction crews turned water on in the first home on July 10 and since then, they have connected more than 50 homes.

+For Eek residents like Heakin and his family, this means that all the water for their daily needs - drinking, cooking, hand washing, teeth brushing, bathing -- will no longer need to be packed up from the river or ice harvested in the winter.
 And yes, a flush toilet means no more honey bucket.

+Sally Teeluk

+James Lopez house 219 Happy camper

-The most basic preventative health activities, such as hand washing, can go a long way in improving overall health by reducing the spread of illness, such as respiratory diseases and skin infections.
-In places like Eek, performing these activities is more difficult when there is no in-home water service.
-So it is no wonder that the community of Eek is extremely See Page 3, Eek
+ANTHC has long known that the most basic preventative health activities, such as hand washing, can go a long way in improving overall health by reducing the spread of illness.
+In places like Eek, performing these activities is more difficult when there is no

+See Page 3, Eek